Originally published August 2015. Updated August 10, 2020.

 Anyhow, we got to Bachas Beach and got ready for a wet landing!
 That means you’ll have to be in the water up to your knees and walk to shore.
 Our Australian friends and we got on the dinghy first.
 I don’t know why everyone else was dawdling.
 This was going to be the best part–seeing flamingoes in a lagoon!
 I turned to my new friend and said, “We’re the party people!
 We’re ready to go!”
 Finally some more people got into the dinghy and we motored as close to shore as we could.
 The water was chilly as we stepped in, but I kept thinking of the flamingoes!

-We were instructed not to take shoes with us, since we would only be at the beach and the walk to the lagoon was short, but because I’m still recovering from my last foot surgery in January, I had to wear my water shoes.
+We were instructed not to take shoes with us, since we would only be at the beach and the walk to the lagoon was short, but because I’m still recovering from my last foot surgery in January, I wore my water shoes anyway.
 They help so much!
 Walking on sand is really hard on your tiny foot muscles, so I needed that extra little support and stability.
 I also took them with us to Hawaii in May, and they were so helpful!
 They also keep my scars from getting burned.
-I recommend water shoes! =)
+I recommend water shoes!

 Back to the story!
 So yes, my water shoes allowed me to walk around the beach without strain or injury!
 The walk to the lagoon was short, and our naturalist guide warned us that we may or may not see flamingoes.
 He would have to check.
 I was a bit heart broken.
 I wanted to see my favorite bird in the whole wide world!
 They’re pink!
 He went to look… And there was one!
 And when we got up there, there were two!
 Maybe not as good as a flock, but certainly better than none!
 The naturalist said they flew here from North America about 300 years ago.
 I’m not sure how they could know that for sure, but it’s awesome!
 I actually had never thought of a flamingo flying before.
 I always think of them standing in water, feeding on shrimp!
 They were so graceful, standing there all tall and curvy.
 And pink!

-Sorry we had to keep our distance.
+Sorry the photos is far away, but we had to keep our distance.
 More flamingo pictures will come in a few days!

 After that we roamed around the beach for an hour or so.
 We saw sea cucumbers, a couple of kinds of fishes, and a waterproof camera!
 Our Australian friends found that.
 There were no pictures on it, so they gave it to one of our guides as his “tip!”
 They had a good time taking pictures with it!